A single-photon large-momentum-transfer atom interferometry scheme for Sr or Yb atoms with application to determining the fine-structure constant: Determination of the fine-structure constant

 \section{Determination of the fine-structure constant}

 Photon-recoil measurements from atom interferometry are used to determine the fine-structure constant via

 where $R_{\infty}$ is the Rydberg constant, $c$ is the speed of light, $A_r(X)$ is the relative mass of the atomic species $X$, $A_r(\mathrm{e})$ is the relative mass of the electron, $h$ is Planck's constant, and $m(X)$ is the absolute mass of $X$.
 The fine-structure constant is a free parameter of the Standard Model proportional to the square of the QED coupling constant and, thus, its determination is important for precision tests of fundamental physics.
+Recent high-precision determinations of $\alpha$ are presented in Fig. \ref{fig:alpha}.
 Determinations of $\alpha$ relying on atom interferometry are some of the most precise; Rb \cite{Morel2020} and Cs \cite{Parker2018} are currently the only two atoms used, but a discrepancy of more than 5\,$\sigma$ exists between the resulting values.
 This discrepancy limits the precision with which the electron magnetic moment can be compared with its Standard Model prediction \cite{Fan2023}.

-Its levity means that the electron is a factor of $(m_{\mu}/m_e)^2 \sim 4\times 10^4$ less sensitive to any lepton-flavour-universal beyond-standard-model interaction than the muon \cite{Giudice2012}.
-A possible tension between the current experimental and theoretical values of the anomalous magnetic moment of the muon exists at the level of $2.5\times 10^{-9}$ (see, e.g., \cite{Workman2022}); the electron would be sensitive to beyond-standard-model explanations of this tension if the measurement precision of its anomalous moment were improved by a factor of 2.2 \cite{Fan2023}, but exposing this would require the Standard Model prediction at a precision more than an order of magnitude better than offered by the current discrepancy in $\alpha$.
-Therefore, it is very pertinent to carry out additional high-precision determinations of the fine-structure constant and this could be achieved through atom interferometry experiments with different atoms, e.g. Sr, Yb (this work or \cite{PlotkinSwing2018,McAlpine2020}), or Li \cite{Rui2023}, and/or by other means, e.g. He fine-structure measurements \cite{Heydarizadmotlagh2023}.
+Its levity means that the electron is a factor of $(m_{\mu}/m_e)^2 \sim 4\times 10^4$ less sensitive to any lepton-flavour-universal beyond-Standard-Model interaction than the muon \cite{Giudice2012}.
+A possible tension between the current experimental and theoretical values of the anomalous magnetic moment of the muon exists at the level of $2.5\times 10^{-9}$ (see, e.g., \cite{Workman2022}); the electron would be sensitive to beyond-Standard-Model explanations of this tension if the measurement precision of its anomalous moment were improved by a factor of 2.2 \cite{Fan2023}, but exposing this would require the Standard Model prediction at a precision more than an order of magnitude better than offered by the current discrepancy in $\alpha$.
+Therefore, it is very pertinent to carry out additional high-precision determinations of the fine-structure constant; this could be achieved through additional atom interferometry experiments with, e.g., Sr, Yb (this work or \cite{PlotkinSwing2018,McAlpine2020}), or Li \cite{Rui2023}, and/or by other means, e.g. $g$ factor measurements of light ions \cite{Yerokhin2016} or He fine-structure measurements \cite{Heydarizadmotlagh2023}.

 The uncertainty budget for the fine-structure constant (assuming negligible correlation between the experimental input values) comes down to